Ever wonder how you get accurate results when you search for something on Google or Safari? Did your computer read your mind? In a way, yes!

 These tags should be unique and provide the search engines with suitable information about a specific website.
 Content should include relevant keywords that you want to rank for.

-Website Functionality.
 Your site should be easy to navigate, responsive (working across desktops, laptops, tablets, and mobile devices), and have purpose.
 Building a strong site foundation and providing clear navigation will help search engines rank your site quickly and easily.
-This will also, more importantly, impress visitors and encourage repeat visits.
+More importantly, this will also impress visitors and encourage repeat visits.

 Call your Impact team member today to learn more about SEO and to find out how to become a part of our growing SEO program.
 For even more information, check out our blog post about SEO best practices.